lonqq/Arduino-LoRa-RC-transmitter-and-reciever/doc/faq.md

 Voice alerts are not currently supported, as I did not see much need for this feature, in fact I find them quite annoying.
 You can however modify the firmware to support voice via an external serial mp3 module.

+### SD card is not working or can't be detected.
+Make sure the card is formatted with the FAT (FAT16) file system.
+FAT32 is not supported.

 ### I have discovered a bug or issue.
 Whereas I have done extensive testing for all features and fixed all known bugs and issues, I cannot guarantee total bug freeness.
 In case you come across a bug or issue, you can file it here on GitHub and I will be happy to look into it and support.